The Board is responsible for NZIER's strategic direction, and for ensuring that NZIER continues to strive to attain its goals. The Board’s role is to:

 Bruce holds a Bachelor of Commerce and Administration in Economics and Accounting and completed the International Business Programme at Harvard Business School, Boston, USA.
 He is a Chartered Accountant with the New Zealand Institute of Chartered Accountants.

-Bruce Chairs the Board’s Audit and Finance Committee.
+Bruce Chairs the Board’s Audit and Risk Committee.

 For any Board queries please contact: